iip-ecosphere/platform/platform/tools/tools.maven.dependencies/README.md

 ## Extended unpack goal

 The extended `unpack` goal behaves like the original goal offering all configuration options, but in addition the `cleanup` option.
-Unpacking only happens if the output directory given in the respective artifact item does not exist or if `force` is specified, usually via command line.
+Unpacking only happens if the output directory given in the respective artifact item does not exist, it only contains files listed in `initiallyAllowed` or if `force` is specified, usually via command line.

   ```xml
   <build>